Bugs the Size of Crackers and Other Stuff I Wish I'd Known BEFORE I Went on a Safari!

 i.
 You may only be permitted to have a very small bag.

 In Botswana, we flew to camps on very small airplanes like Cessnas.
 Passengers were limited to 20 kg in a softsided duffle bag.
 There are usually laundry services available at camps so take advantage.
 Still, leave room for souvenirs because many of the souvenirs are beautiful works of art.

 j.
 You’ll meet some of the most fascinating people EVER.

 Toffy was our guide in Namibia.
 He was a San tribesman.
 He taught himself English which was impeccable and he taught me a few words in San, which I immediately forgot.
 We bonded over our love of books.
-He taught us how to read elephant tracks (because there’s a need for that on the east coast of the U.S.) and that San children learn to track animals by first learning to identify their parents’ footprints.
+He taught us how to read elephant tracks (because there’s a need for that in New Jersey) and that San children learn to track animals by first learning to identify their parents’ footprints.